How To Launch A Badass Podcast - Four Things You Need!

 4. Pond5 - The Pond5 website will give you endless options for intro and outro music.
 I chose my music early on because it spoke to me and gave off East Coast vibes.
 There are a lot of sites where they will record an intro for you, but, I like having mine simple and with a beat behind it.

 These four things are essential for launching your podcast.
 But, there's much more to cover - What format will you follow?
 What are the topics you will cover?
 What's your podcast about?
 Want to talk podcasts?
-Schedule a call with me.
+Schedule a consult with me.

 Listen to Bicoastal Panda ⬇️or subscribe on iTunes